Low-cost carrier: Business model

-Southwest Airlines was formerly the world's largest low-cost carrier.
+Southwest Airlines was the world's largest low-cost carrier.

 The low-cost carrier business model practices vary widely.
 Some practices are more common in certain regions, while others are generally universal.
 The common theme among all low-cost carriers is the reduction of cost and reduced overall fares compared to legacy carriers.

 Traditional airlines have also reduced their cost using several of these practices.

 Common practices

 Aircraft

 While some low-cost carriers choose to operate more than one type of aircraft and configure their aircraft with more than one passenger class, most operate aircraft configured in a single class, as well as utilizing just a single aircraft type.
 In this way, cabin and ground crew only have to be trained to work on one type of aircraft.
 This is also beneficial from a maintenance standpoint as spare parts and mechanics will only be dedicated to one type of aircraft.
 These airlines tend to operate short-haul flights that suit the range of narrow-body (single aisle) planes.
-As of lately, however, there is also a rise in demand for long range low-cost flights and the availability of next generation planes that make long haul routes more feasible for LCCs.
+Since the mid-2020s, there has also been a rise in demand for long-range low-cost flights and the availability of next-generation aircraft (such as the Airbus A321neoLR and A321XLR) that make long-haul routes more feasible for low-cost carriers.

 In 2013, ch-aviation published a study about the fleet strategy of low-cost carriers.
 They stated that major LCCs that order aircraft in large numbers get large discounts for doing so, and due to this they can sell their aircraft just a few years after delivery at a price high enough to keep their operating costs relatively low.

 Aircraft often operate with a minimum set of equipment, further reducing costs of acquisition and maintenance, as well as keeping the weight of the aircraft lower and thus saving fuel.
-Depending on the low-cost airline, seats do not recline and do not have rear pockets, to reduce cleaning and maintenance costs.
-Others have no window shades.
-Pilot conveniences, such as ACARS, may be excluded.
+Some low-cost airlines have seats that do not recline to reduce aircraft weight and lower maintenance costs, and some airlines also remove features like rear seat pockets and other cabin items to reduce operating expenses.
 Often, no in-flight entertainment systems are made available, though many US low-cost carriers do offer satellite television or radio in-flight.
 It is also becoming a popular approach to install LCD monitors onto the aircraft and broadcast advertisements on them, coupled with the traditional route–altitude–speed information.
 Some allow priority boarding for an extra fee instead of reserved seating, and some allow reserving a seat in an emergency exit row (for longer leg room) at an extra cost.